CuriousKomodo/FinQAFun/README.md

 ![img.png](readme_images/pipeline.png)

-The main benefits of this pipeline:
+The main benefits of this pipeline (as an MVP):
 - enables us to develop and QA each step independently
 - more visibility on the model performance